 Sound City 120 in for repair.
 Main problem was a poor solder connection somewhere around the first or second preamp tube causing a crackling sound.
 This was somewhat hard to find because it only comes up when the amp is vibrating on top of a cab.
 I had to chop stick the hell out of it.

 Mark IV has an active preamp so if volume is up but all tone controls are turned down the amp puts out no sound.
-If you are testing this amp for output power and you put all tone controls on 5 like you would with most amps, you will think you have weak output for some reason.
-This amp will ONLY put out full power if all tone controls are on 10.
+If you are testing this amp for output power and you put all tone controls on 5 like you would with most amps you might think you have weak output for some reason.

 Poor lighting but you get the idea.
 Turret board is rugged.
 All 12AX7 tubes are in order from top to bottom, V1 to V5, with V5 (bottom-most) as phase inverter.